 What to expect: Jim’s LinkedIn feed features original written content on product management and product-market fit, videos, and more with his unique take.
 He also actively engages the community, asking followers what they think about important topics, and engaging in an ongoing dialog on these subjects.

 See Jim Semick’s advice on product leadership in our Spotlights video:

-- What to expect: Not only will you get an inside look at Netflix product, Jon’s feed also features just a ton of positive, uplifting posts.
+What to expect: Not only will you get an inside look at Netflix products, Jon’s feed also features just a ton of positive, uplifting posts.
 He celebrates others’ achievements and shares lots of “good news” from the industry, which we could all use a little more of these days.

 Watch Carlos discuss adapting your business in our webinar on resilient leadership:

-- Why follow her: Amber got on our reader after her breakout presentation at MTPCon discussing Product Management in Regulated Industries.
-She’s a frequent presenter at industry events and practices her design thinking and Agile practices to the financial services industry.
+Why follow her: Amber got on our reader after her breakout presentation at MTPCon discussing Product Management in Regulated Industries.
+She’s a frequent presenter at industry events and practices her design thinking and Agile practices in the financial services industry.